Contradictory advice about Covid-19 risk can make it hard to find your footing.

 What are Paxlovid side effects?
 Side effects are generally mild and can include diarrhea, impaired sense of taste, increased blood pressure and muscle aches.
 Paxlovid may interact with other medications, especially those for HIV-1 or liver disease.
 So talk through potential complications with your provider.

 What is Paxlovid rebound?
 Some people experience rebound infections and symptoms 2-8 days after finishing Paxlovid.
 We don't know exactly how many people this happens to—a (not yet peer-reviewed) study estimates about 6%.
 But we do know that SARS-CoV-2 is not resisting the drug.
 It’s more likely that the dosage is too low to permeate infected cells or that such patients need a longer course of treatment.

 Who can get Paxlovid?
 High-risk adults and children at least 12 years old weighing 88 pounds or more testing positive with mild-to-moderate symptoms for less than 5 days.
 Paxlovid studies did not include pregnant people.
 So if you’re pregnant or have recently been pregnant, its risks may outweigh its benefits.
-Learn more and bring questions to your healthcare provider.
+Learn more on the CDC website and bring questions to your healthcare provider.

 How can I get Paxlovid?
 Paxlovid is free while Covid-19 remains a public health issue.
 But it requires a prescription from a healthcare provider.
 Learn more in our Paxlovid primer.
 And find out if Dr. B's visitless prescription program can get you on Paxlovid ASAP.

 What is Molnupiravir?
 Given emergency FDA approval shortly after Paxlovid, Lagevrio is made by Merck and contains the drug Molnupiravir.
 Studies show it reduces hospitalization rates by around 30%.
 So it’s only recommended for those unable to take or access Paxlovid.